 This also increases the possibility of formation of a keloid scar around the area of the piercing.
 This forms around the area where the piercing had gone through.
 This refers to areas of the skin that are raised as a result of the overgrowth of scar tissue.
 Piercing keloids are most common in young females and persons with African heritage.
 In some cases, the keloids can go away on their own.
 However, in case you want them to resolve fast, there are treatments for these.
 These include laser treatments, surgical removal, freezing and the use of corticosteroids.

 With these possible changes, what happens to your belly button piercing after pregnancy?
 In case these skin changes are too much for you to contend with, you could always undergo a surgical process to tighten the abdominal tissues.
 This will improve the overall look of your belly after getting the baby and make you comfortable to display your belly button piercing once more.

-There also are after pregnancy belly button exercises to help take you back to your old self.
+There also are to help take you back to your old self.
 For those whose changes are only minor and not bothersome, you can continue treating the piercing as you did before.
 There also are those who will opt to do away with the belly button piercing after pregnancy.
 The choice is personal and you can choose what feels most appropriate for you.

 Belly Button Piercing after Pregnancy Pictures

 During and after pregnancy, the body undergoes various changes.
 The grown belly will tend to shrink back after birth.
 This will also affect how the piercing looks.
 Different people will look different.
 Below are photos showing the progression of a belly button piercing after piercing.
 This is starting from the first to the third month.
 As is evident in the pictures, the look on the tummy keeps improving.

 Photo: Month one to Month Three Belly Button Piercing after Pregnancy